Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Performance Comparisons

 \subsection{Performance Comparisons}

 We compare with SOTA methods and list the results on CIFAR-100, TinyImageNet, CUB, and Dogs in Tab.~\ref{tab:compare-cap}.
 The compared methods include ESKD~\cite{KDEfficacy}, TAKD~\cite{TAKD}, SCKD~\cite{SCKD}, and ATS~\cite{ATS}.
 NoKD trains students without the teacher's supervision.
 ST-KD trains students under the guidance of a smaller teacher.
 KD trains students under the guidance of the larger teacher.
 The larger teachers are ResNet110, WRN50-2, RNX101-32-8d, and RNX101-32-8d for the four datasets, while the smaller teachers are ResNet20, WRN26-2, RNX50-32-4d, and RNX50-32-4d, respectively.
 The values in ``()'' display the test accuracy of the large teachers.
 The last column of the table shows the average performance of corresponding rows.
 The last three rows present the performances of our proposed algorithms.
 These methods could improve the performances of students when taught by a larger network and surpass that of KD and ST-KD, which verifies that enhancing the variance of non-ground-truth classes could indeed make larger networks teach well again.
-The proposed ISATS could achieve the SOTA results when compared with ATS.
+Although dataset bias exists in a few circumstances, the proposed ISATS could achieve the SOTA results when compared with ATS.
 It is easy to understand that ISATS searches for optimal temperatures in an instance-specific manner, which could enhance the variance of non-ground-truth class probabilities more effectively.
+The two methods presented in Sections 5.1 and 5.2 are also meaningful.
 RegT belongs to the pre-processing method that enhances the variance of non-ground-truth classes during the phase of training teachers, which also presents good performances.
+RegT does not directly affect the teacher model's error class variance like ATS, so its performance is not as good as ATS.
+However, together with ESKD \cite{KDEfficacy}, it indicates that a more suitable teacher is benefical to KD performance improvement and provides a simple and effective method for teacher regularization.
+Similarly, the performance improvement of FGCR is less pronounced than ATS, but it indirectly supports the rationale for moderate LS.
+The experimental data for these two methods, from the perspective of wrong-class variance that we introduced, demonstrate the validity of previous works that tried to address capacity mismatch.

 We also verify the ensemble performances after distillation because ResKD~\cite{ResKD-NC, ResKD-TIP} improves the students' performances by introducing the residual student and taking the two residual students' ensemble.
 Although ResKD surpasses the performance of ATS, this comparison is not fair.
 Hence, we also provide ensemble performances of two separately trained students under different initialization and training seeds.
 For a fair comparison, we also test the performances of our methods by repeating the corresponding algorithms two times and making predictions via the ensemble of the obtained two student networks.
 The results are listed in Tab.~\ref{tab:compare-cap-ens}.
 Clearly, our proposed ISATS could also achieve better performances when compared with ATS and other methods.